uport-project/uport-android-signer/Readme.md

 //gets shown to the user on fingerprint dialog or on lockscreen, based on `KeyProtection.Level` used val prompt = "Please sign this transaction"

-UportHDSigner().signTransaction(activity, rootAddress, derivationPath, txPayloadB64, prompt, { err, sigData ->
+UportHDSigner().signTransaction(activity, seedHandle, derivationPath, txPayloadB64, prompt, { err, sigData ->
     if (err != null) {
         //handle error
     } else {